Compute Operating Points from Specifications Using Model Linearizer

 Minimum and Maximum columns,

-To compute the operating point that meets these specifications, click Start trimming.
+To compute an operating point that meets these specifications, click Start trimming.

 The software uses an optimization search to find the operating point that meets your specifications.